Gender Bias in Diagnosing Personality Disorders

 occurrence of specific personality disorders in men and women.

-to maintain his home, take care of his children, choose his attire, and prop his
+his home, take care of his children, choose his attire, and prop his ego it is

 The less structured the interview and the more fuzzy the diagnostic criteria,